 - Especially at a time when compliance regulators are increasingly focusing on assessment and resilience, continuous security validation reports thoroughly document both these aspects, cutting down on compliance procedures.

 - Increased and continuously documented resilience can reduce cyber insurance premiums.

 3. Sharing costs with the IT department

-Adopting continuous security validation solutions enables using the Attack-Based Vulnerability Management (ABVM) tool that can reduce the vulnerability patching workload by up to 50%, simply by assessing if compensating security controls effectively stop attacks.
+Adopting continuous security validation solutions enables using the Contextual Vulnerability Management (CVM) tool that can reduce the vulnerability patching workload by up to 50%, simply by assessing if compensating security controls effectively stop attacks.
 As patching vulnerabilities typically fall under the IT department’s responsibilities, the considerable potential workload reduction might induce them to pitch in.
-There are other ways to use continuous security validation tools such as Cymulate’s Extended Security Posture Management (XSPM) can reduce costs for other departments, i.e., optimizing security vs. operability trade-off, preserving business continuity, automating part of compliance documentation, so opportunities to share costs with additional departments might be considered.
+There are other ways to use continuous security validation tools, such as the Cymulate’s Exposure Management and Security Validation platform can reduce costs for other departments, i.e., optimizing security vs. operability trade-off, preserving business continuity, automating part of compliance documentation, so opportunities to share costs with additional departments might be considered.

 Cybersecurity budget breakdown

 Though the primary role of cybersecurity is to stabilize security posture, the business value of their operation is not limited to risk reduction and compliance.
 The integration of comprehensive continuous security validation solutions extends additional business value for cybersecurity even as it improves and strengthens security posture despite cost reductions.

 When structuring your cybersecurity breakdown, including both risk reduction impact and business value across the board might even impact the scope of the required budget reduction.